-(a) the application running on the wireless device, the appli-45 cation having been automatically adapted to parameters associated with the wireless device without end-user input; and in which:

-(b) the application enables an end-user to browse and search music content on a remote server using a wireless network; to 50 download music content from that remote server using the wireless network and to playback and manage that downloaded music content; and

-(c) the application including a digital rights management system that enables unlimited legal downloads of different 55 form the components of the Software Application which is music tracks to the device and also enables any of those tracks stored on the device to be played so long as a subscription service has not terminated.
+- (a) the application running on the wireless device, the application having been automatically adapted to parameters associated with the wireless device without end-user input; - (b) the application enables an end-user to browse and 60 search music content on a remote server using a wireless network; to download music content from that remote server using the wireless network and to playback and manage that downloaded music content; and - (c) the application including a digital rights management 65 system that enables unlimited legal downloads of different music tracks to the device and also enables any of those tracks stored on the device to be played so long as a subscription service has not terminated.

 A final aspect is a music track that has been downloaded using the software application defined by the third aspect.

 Definitions